 Lando Norris continues his meteoric rise in motorsport and is well on course to fulfilling his ambition of racing in Formula One.
-The ultra-talented British driver was “crowned” the youngest FIA Formula 3 European Champion in history when aged 17-years-old last October and is the official McLaren Formula 1 Test and Reserve driver in 2018.
+The ultra-talented British driver was “crowned” the youngest FIA Formula 3 European Champion in history when aged 17-years-old last October and is the official McLaren Formula 1 Test and Reserve driver for 2018.
 His 2017 title glory means Lando has won every karting and single-seater championship he has contested in full at his first attempt.

 The BRDC SuperStar scored nine race wins, 19 podiums from 19 front row starts (including eight pole-positions) and recorded eight fastest race laps in Euro F3 in 2017 and bowed out of the F3 category with a podium at Macau.
 Lando, who made his Formula 2 début in Abu Dhabi last November, contests a full season in F2 this year.